Fraudulent Application Policy and Procedure

 Anti-Fraud and Verification Procedure for Applications Submitted via the Direct Application Route and Common App

-- If Admissions staff suspect that misleading information has been provided, the Head of Admissions will contact the applicant to provide an explanation.
+- If Admissions staff suspect that misleading information has been provided, the Admissions Manager will contact the applicant to provide an explanation.
 The applicant will be asked to send original documents or scanned copies of original documents as part of the investigation.

 - The applicant will be given 21 calendar days to provide the requested documents and an explanation.